Indefinite causal key distribution: Discussion and Conclusion

 This ICO QKD protocol could be challenging to realise experimentally due to the requirement to preserve coherence between the two causal orderings over the distance of communication.
 Further, one might expect projective measurements of $\rho$, performed in an indefinite causal order, to be unattainable.
 However, as discussed in Appendix \ref{sec:Exp}, the results of this protocol could be simulated using linearly polarised light, a Sagnac interferometer and some polarising filters.
 The Sagnac interferometer would create the indefinite causal order and the polarising filters would be orientated in various different ways to correspond to each of Alice and Bob's measurement outcomes.
 More promising is with regards to recent work by H. Cao et al \cite{InstrumentsInICO}, who experimentally performed quantum instruments in an indefinite causal order.
 This indicates that a full experimental implementation of this protocol could be possible in the not-too-distant future.

 When it comes to practicality, consider using a Sagnac interferometer or something similar to create an indefinite causal ordering of operations.
 In order for the ICO to be legitimate, the coherence length of the light used must be considerably larger than the path length of the interferometer \cite{QuantumSwitch_Romero}, perhaps indicating a limit to how practical such a protocol would be.
 Another limitation becomes apparent when we notice that two qubits are required to distribute one key bit securely, compared to BB84's one qubit.
 Perhaps this second, control state could find a secondary use beyond determining the presence of eavesdroppers, but we leave this consideration for future work.
-Finally, we note that the effects of noise and loss in this protocol have not been considered here.
+We also note that the effects of noise and loss in this protocol have not been considered here.
 Indeed, being similar in nature to two-way protocols, they are likely to have a substantial impact (in comparison to one-way protocols).
 Having said this, there is evidence that the effects of noise can be evaded in certain indefinite causal scenarios \cite{Indef_Noise,Channel_ICO,Channel_ICO1, Aaron_ICO} which could make this an interesting line of future research\footnote{Regardless of whether this phenomenon is a unique to indefinite causal order or not \cite{abbott}.}.
+Finally, it should be noted that the main difference between this approach and previously studied QKD protocols is that a subset of the sifted key need not be publicly compared and subsequently discarded to detect Eve.
+Since this subset is usually small compared to the length of the sifted key, the cost of performing QKD in an ICO certainly outweighs the benefit of private detection.